Machine learning of electronic structure and atomistic properties from the external potential: Introduction

 In this work, we show that the external potential can serve as a unified input for learning both atomistic properties and electronic operators.
 We refer to the model types as Operator-to-Property (\emph{Op2Prop}) and Operator-to-Operator (\emph{Op2Op}) respectively.
-For the latter model type, $\vext$ naturally shares structural properties with the target operators, including rotational symmetry and algebraic constraints such as Hermiticity.
-Prior work~\cite{brockherde2017bypassing, shao2023machine} has previously tackled a similar problem of mapping the external potential matrices to the density matrix, using kernel-based models, and a recent work~\cite{rana2025learning} even examines the role of kernel choice in model accuracy and transferability.
-While these models achieve remarkable accuracy within small data regimes, due to their formulation as kernels of finite discretizations of the operators, they are restricted to systems of similar stoichiometry and do not explicitly enforce the algebraic relations and constraints that characterize the targets, such as rotation and permutation symmetries, Hermiticity, etc.
+For the latter category of models, $\vext$ naturally shares structural properties with the target operators, including rotational symmetry and algebraic constraints such as Hermiticity.
+As previously mentioned, several works ~\cite{brockherde2017bypassing, shao2023machine, bai2022machine} have tackled a similar problem of mapping the external potential matrices to the density matrix, using kernel-based models, and a recent work~\cite{rana2025learning} even examines the role of kernel choice in model accuracy and transferability.
+While these models achieve remarkable accuracy in small-data regimes as they are formulated as kernels of finite discretizations of the operators, they are restricted to systems of similar stoichiometry and do not explicitly enforce the algebraic relations and constraints that characterize the targets, such as rotation and permutation symmetries, Hermiticity, etc.

 Implicit in the approach of using $\vext$ as an input is the electronic resolution at which the problem is posed.
 In the simplest case, and as is routinely done~\cite{shao2023machine}, the input $\vext$ is expressed in the same AO basis as the one used to compute reference properties, or to express target electronic operators.
-Generally, however, the AO basis used to discretize the input external potential matrix need not coincide with the basis in which the target electronic operators are expressed, and instead can be treated as a tunable model hyperparameter.
+Generally, however, the AO basis used to discretize the input external potential matrix need not match the basis in which the target electronic operators are expressed, and instead can be treated as a tunable model hyperparameter.

 In addition to decoupling the resolutions of the input and output bases representations, there is flexibility in how the model is supervised.
 When tasked with predicting electronic operators (i.e. in the \emph{Op2Op} case), the model can either optimize its matrix elements in a specified basis, or infer an \emph{effective} operator that reproduces a prescribed set of reference observables, potentially obtained from a higher level of theory or more accurate, larger basis-set calculations~\cite{west-maur21cs, cignoni2024electronic, tang2024approaching}.
 In the latter case (which we term as \emph{effective Op2Op}), the model is constrained only through physical quantities, such as eigenvalues obtained by solving the generalized eigenvalue problem, or expectation values of selected operators, rather than the reference matrix elements themselves.